Dems, GOP make urgent final pitches as election season wraps

 “This is one of the most important races in America,” Fetterman told a crowd of about 100 Monday outside a union hall near a steel plate mill in Coatesville, about 40 miles west of Philadelphia.
 “Dr. Oz has spent over $27 million of his own money.
 But this seat isn’t for sale.”

-Fetterman, who himself lives across the street from a steel mill, was introduced by Bernie Hall, the top steelworkers union official in Pennsylvania,.
-Hall acknowledged that some steelworkers vote Republican, despite the union’s regular endorsements of Democrats at the top of tickets.
+Fetterman was introduced by Bernie Hall, Pennsylvania's steelworkers union official, who acknowledged that some steelworkers vote Republican.
+That's despite the union’s regular endorsements of Democrats at the top of tickets.

 “But they’ll come home for Fetterman because he relates really well to blue-collar workers,” Hall said.